1. Overview

 In this article, we explored the touch command-line utility, its various options, and its backward compatibility.

-In conclusion, touch is handy when we do not have any changes to make to a file, but we want to update its last accessed or its last modified time.
+Simply put, touch is handy when we don’t need to make any changes to a file but want to update its last accessed or modified time.